LatPy/LatPy/README.md

 ## How to Install

-First, you have to install two C++ libraries, that is, NTL library and Eingen library because this module makes use of NTL library and Eingen library in C++ sources.
+First, you have to install two C++ libraries, that is, NTL library and Eingen library because this module makes use of NTL library and Eingen library in c++ sources.
+You can easily install these libraries with ``apt`` command.